Famous Food In India

 It is commonly served with Roomali Roti (a very thin bread), onion and a mint chutney (sauce).

-Small balls of dried milk are deep-fried and dipped in a sugary syrup, which is usually flavoured with saffron and rose water.
+Small balls of dried milk are deep-fried and dipped in a sugary syrup, which is usually flavored with saffron and rose water.

 Gajar ka halwa